Establishing a Search String to Detect Secondary Studies in Software Engineering: Search String and Search Fields Validation

 The strings format must be verified for each DL.
-Such verification is necessary because the web search interfaces provided by these libraries continually change their rules, as also stated in \cite{Dyba07, Riaz10, Staples07, Kitchenham13, Babar09}.

-Table \ref{tbl:Strings} illustrates different adaptations required in our search string to Web of Science, IEEE Xplore and ACM DL considering search in the title, abstracts and keywords of the studies.
+Such verification is necessary because the web search interfaces provided by these libraries continually change their rules, as also stated by Kuhrmann \textit{et al.} \cite{Kuhrmann17}.
+Table V in the Supplementary Tables document\footnotemark[\value{footnote}] presents different adaptations that were required in our search string to \textit{Scopus}, \textit{Web of Science} and \textit{IEEE Xplore} DLs considering search in the title, abstract and keywords of the studies.

-Even after the string improvements, 13 studies were not found.
-In all of them, the authors mentioned the type of study only in Introduction or Methodology section.
-This fact reinforces the recommendation of complementary searches, added to the automatic searches as well as a reminder to researchers to explicit the research method in the title, abstract or keywords.